Architecture

 In the video below, Crystal Bridges founder and chair emeritus Alice Walton discusses the museum’s expansion with Moshe Safdie, founder of Safdie Architects.

-View our YouTube playlist for more conversations with Alice Walton and Moshe Safdie here.
+Conversations with Alice Walton and Moshe Safdie

 Crystal Bridges was designed by internationally renowned architect Moshe Safdie, who envisioned a building that would complement the surrounding Ozark landscape.
 Nestled into a natural ravine, the museum integrates the element of water on the site through the creation of two spring-fed ponds that are spanned by two signature bridge structures and surrounded by a group of pavilions housing museum galleries and studios.